It's All Write: Short Story Contest for Teens

 What should I write about?
 Is there a theme?

 We don’t have a theme!
 This is your chance to get creative.
 In the past we’ve received stories that were inspired by real life, fantasy, mystery, adventure, even horror.
-We only require the story be original (no fanfiction).
+We only require that the story be original (no fanfiction, nonfiction or poetry).

 Do you have a word limit?
 Why?

 Stories must be 2,500 words or less.
-We receive a lot of submissions.
-We want to make sure everyone gets a fair chance.
+We receive a lot of submissions and we want to make sure everyone gets a fair chance.
 We don’t want external factors such as font size to influence our judgment.
 We also want to make sure there is enough time for us to read all submissions.

 Do I have to be a Loudoun County resident or hold a Loudoun County Library card to take part in the contest?